hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 Before we analyze any data, let's orient ourselves with the project that we are working within first.
 Within this project we currently have 3 directories:

-- **data** - This directory contains data that we have pre-processed
+- **`data`** - This directory contains data that we have pre-processed
-- **meta** - This directory is where we will be placing any metadata and also contains a summary file, *metrics.csv*
+- **`meta`** - This directory is where we will be placing any metadata and also contains a summary file, *metrics.csv*
-- **results** - This directory is where we will be placing our figures
+- **`results`** - This directory is where we will be placing our figures

 Directories such as these three are a great starting place for many types of analysis.
 As your data and analyses become more complex or get re-analyzed in different ways, don't be afraid to add new directories or subdirectories to these directories as needed.
 For example within the **data** directory, we can see there are subdirectories for each software tool used, rather than lumping all of the data together into a single **data** directory.

 #### Documentation

 We will also need to add a header to the top of our R Script.
-This should let future you, as well as, collaboratos know key pieces of information about the script:
+This should let future you, as well as, collaborators know key pieces of information about the script:

 - **What** is the name of the script
 - **Who** wrote the script